RichieRob/PredictionPerpsDocs/docs/FullReadMe/Accounting/SyntheticLiquidity/SyntheticPrinciples.md

 ## Rules

+DMM is the Designated Market Maker

 ### Principle 1
-ISC is used as collateral in the ledger
+ISC is used as collateral in the ledger for the DMM

 The synthetic liquidity (ISC) is added to freeCollateral in availableShares and solvency checks — it acts like real USDC for trading.